 Course Number: POLS 3352H

 Instructor: Belco

-Instructional Mode: Synchronous
+Instructional Mode: Face-to-Face

-Class Number: 27170
+Class Number: 20683

 Days and Times: TTh 2:30 PM-4:00 PM

 This course focuses on the study of U.S. immigration policy.
 You will learn about the countries of origin, patterns of immigration, and the integration of immigrants into the U.S. We will explore how federal, state, and local immigration laws were created and have been applied and interpreted by the executive branch and the Courts.
-We will use the recent pandemic as a case study to investigate and compare the disparate impacts of disease on the health and welfare of refugees, immigrants, and immigration.
+We will investigate real-world problems and as a co-curricular experience you will produce a case study that incorporates field work and research on immigration as well as the health and welfare of refugees and immigrants.